javieraguirre83/javieraguirre83/README.md

 - 👋 Hi, I’m @javieraguirre83
 - 👀 I’m interested in ...
 Software Testing and Boxing
 - 🌱 I’m currently learning ...
 Project Management and Test Automation
 - 💞️ I’m looking to collaborate on ...
-Software TEsting
+Software Testing
 - 📫 How to reach me ... https://www.linkedin.com/in/javier-aguirre-flores/

 <!---